calliope-project/calliope/docs/advanced/mode.md

 Calliope can leverage different methods to solve your optimisation problem.
 By default, it is designed to find a system configuration with the lowest combined cost to invest in and then operate technologies, with complete knowledge of what the future holds.
 This is a method that is known as "perfect foresight" optimisation.
-We refer to it in our model as [`plan` mode][plan-mode].
+We refer to it in our model as [`plan` mode](../advanced/mode.md#plan-mode).

-In addition to perfect foresight optimisation, we have a [receding horizon "operate" optimisation mode][operate-mode] and [our "spores" mode][spores-mode] to generate alternative system configurations that are within a small deviation of the optimal cost that is computed in `plan` mode.
+In addition to perfect foresight optimisation, we have a [receding horizon "operate" optimisation mode](../advanced/mode.md#operate-mode) and [our "spores" mode](../advanced/mode.md#spores-mode) to generate alternative system configurations that are within a small deviation of the optimal cost that is computed in `plan` mode.
 Read on to find out more about each of these run modes.

 ## Plan mode